Limited availability. Q4 slots filling now ·

 Mobile app (native) 4 5 0.8 Phase 2 (use web)

-• Has a huge community
+• Has a large community

 • Solves your problem

-• Has tons of contractors available
+• Has plenty of contractors available

-Frontend: React or Vue
+Frontend: React or Vue.

-• Great documentation
+• Strong documentation and ecosystem

-• Tons of libraries (don't reinvent)
+• Plenty of libraries (do not reinvent)

 • Scales from MVP to enterprise

-Database: PostgreSQL
+Database: PostgreSQL.

 • Open source, rock-solid, SQL standard

-Hosting: AWS or DigitalOcean
+Hosting: AWS or DigitalOcean (or Vercel for the frontend).

 Why this stack?